This article published on September 3 has been updated.

-Government plans to end freedom of movement immediately if there’s a no-deal Brexit have alarmed many inside and outside the UK.
+UK government plans to end freedom of movement immediately if there’s a no-deal Brexit have alarmed many inside and outside the UK.
+(NB: The government subsequently backtracked on its plan following warnings of possible legal challenges, but many questions remain).

 UK nationals living in EU countries will most likely have to get residency permits, arrange for healthcare and driving permits for the countries they live in.

-A blog post by the Home Office published on Thursday said that the Foreign Office was working with countries across Europe to ensure UK nationals residing there would be informed about any changes they would need to make ahead of Brexit.
+A blog post published by the Home Office said that the Foreign Office was working with countries across Europe to ensure UK nationals residing there would be informed about any changes they would need to make ahead of Brexit.

 However, the co-chair of the citizens' campaign group British in Europe, Jane Golding, told Euronews that the reciprocity principle has people very concerned about their fates living in the EU.